-However, not all my peers fully internalized the practices associated with “standard” English, as there was evidence of criticism by my peers whose grades were consistently stellar or poor.
+However, not all my peers fully internalized the practices associated with “standard” English, as there was evidence of criticism by my peers whose grades were either consistently stellar or poor.

 Jack: With a teacher telling me about current affairs, learn about what […] sentence structure, I’m not going to memorize it or cultivate a habit to use them.
 So, I believe that [the lessons] didn’t help me […] it probably only helps those people who already have a strong command of English.

 Eddie: I remember my friend telling me [I needed] to memorize essays and stuff like that. […There] were a lot of vocabulary, good phrases […] it got quite back to the very basic kind of stuff, and trying to explain like how they should have arguments […] stuff like the PEEL started to come out again, how to structure an essay […] it ended up being that kind of rote learning again in JC.
 For me personally, it felt like a necessary evil for the school.